Leather Carving & Stamping For Beginners

 As with any new venture, you will want to make sure you have the right tools and supplies on hand:

-- Vegetable Tanned Leather: This is the only kind of leather that can be stamped and carved on because it isn't stuffed with oils and wax.
+- Vegetable Tanned Leather: This is the only kind of leather that can be carved on because it isn't stuffed with oils and wax.

 - Stamping / Carving tools